A Catholic Private Education in Cheltenham Township

 2012 - Fourth reaccreditation by the Middle States Association of Colleges and Schools with "Renewing the Vision" protocol.

 2013 - Mrs. Amy Lintner, current school director, accepted school leadership position.

-2016 - The Academy earns the Apple Distinguished Program recognition for 2016-2018 for its best practices in education.
+2016 - The Academy earned the Apple Distinguished Program recognition for 2016-2018 for its best practices in education.